ubnas1/pregnancy_health_check/README.md

 ## Project Introduction

-This project uses machine learning to calculate the health of a user by using user given input health features.
+This app uses machine learning to calculate the health of a user by using user given input health features.

 The Second part of this project uses a dataset from WHO to display a choropleth map of all the countries with their maternal mortality rate from 2000 - 2020.